 Isra was happy when Deya was born, and she gave her a name that means light.
 At 18, Deya is about to graduate high school and Fareeda has started arranging for her to meet suitors for her arranged marriage.
 Deya wants to go to college, but the family doesn’t accept that as an option.
 She keeps scaring off her suitors, but one of them gets close enough for her to learn that there is a secret in her family.
 This, combined with a letter from a stranger, takes her down a different path.

 Deya’s last memory of her mother is about a trip to the park.
-Her mother bundled her and her 3 sisters and took them to the subway, but instead of getting the train, she met Adam there and they went to the park.
+Her mother bundled her and her 3 sisters and took them to the subway, but instead of getting the train, she met Adam there, and they went to the park.
 In the last chapter of the book, we learn how Isra planned to take her children and leave Adam.
-She managed to buy tokens and enter the station but she isn’t sure what side of the tracks to stand on.
+She managed to buy tokens and enter the station, but she wasn’t sure what side of the tracks to stand on.
 She chooses one.
-The book ends as the R train is entering the station.
+A Woman is No Man ends as the R train is entering the station.

 What do you think of the ending?
 Listen to our conversation about two different interpretations of the ending here.

 Note that Amazon Links are affiliate links.
 This means that I earn a small commission on qualifying purchases made at Amazon if you use this link to make a purchase.